 Fluid medium

-Match the flange material and gasket to the fluid medium.
+Match the flange material and gasket system to the actual fluid medium.

-Pick the flange type based on sealing needs.
+Pick the flange design based on both mechanical and sealing requirements.

-Weld neck flanges offer strong, leak-proof joints for high-pressure systems.
-Slip-on flanges provide easy installation for low-pressure lines.
-Socket weld flanges suit small, high-pressure pipes.
-Blind flanges seal pipe ends.
+Weld neck flanges offer stronger stress handling for high-pressure systems.
+Slip-on flanges provide easier installation for lower-severity lines.
+Socket weld flanges suit small high-pressure pipes.
+Blind flanges isolate pipe ends.
 Lap joint flanges allow quick alignment and frequent disassembly.
+RTJ arrangements are reviewed where severe-duty sealing justifies a metal-ring gasket system.

 Application needs